discretize/discretize-ui/react-discretize-components/README.md

 react-discretize-components contains shared react components for all discretize projects.
 For example usage please refer to the gear-optimizer repository.
 At the moment this library will only work in gatsby projects.

+## Storybook

+An interactive [storybook.js](https://storybook.js.org/) workshop demonstrating all of the exported components is available at [marcustyphoon.github.io/discretize-ui/react-discretize-components](https://marcustyphoon.github.io/discretize-ui/react-discretize-components).

 ## Installation

 ```